Banner-Saga-Factions/BSF-Custom-Server/src/README.md

 - `entity`: `string` String composed of user id, turn number, and unit name.
 I think it indicates what units turn it currently is. **To be investigated**
 - `turn`: `int` Turn number of the battle
 - `ordinal`: `int` Number between 0 and 2, seems to increment for each request in a single turn and reset on next turn. **To be investigated**
-- `hash`: `int` Both client generate a new hash for each sync.
-Both clients generate the same hash.
-Presumably if the hashes are different the server is supposed to do something idk.
-Maybe the server also generates the same hash and if they differ from the server it acts as some form of anticheat. **To be investigated**
+- `hash`: `int` The server and both clients generate a hash.
+The server sends sync data to both clients which then verifies the hash matches theirs.
+The hash is a DJB hash on the hash string which is composed of game data.
+More info [here](https://github.com/Pieloaf/BSF-Custom-Server/issues/2).
 - `team`: `string` String of the user id.
 I think the functionality for the team name was never fully implemented and so this field is unused.
-- `hash_str`: `string` Seems to always be null.
-Not sure what its for.
-Maybe was an alternate to the `hash` int but was never implemented? **To be investigated**
+- `hash_str`: `string` Seems to always be null in the sent data, but is used to generate the hash itself.
+See [here](https://github.com/Pieloaf/BSF-Custom-Server/issues/2#issuecomment-1321164727) for more.

 ```JSON
 {